 Inflammatory breast lesions are more suspicious for malignancy

-Any inflammatory breast lesion in a postmenopausal women would carry some suspicions of malignancy, so after the abscess has been drained an excisional biopsy is usually undertaken.
-If an inflammatory mass (revealed by ultrasound) does not seem to tranfrom into pus (a thick, sticky pale yellow or yellow-green fluid) and does not seem to respond to antibiotics, (and get smaller or resolve), then the possibility of underlying breast carcinoma would have to be seriously considered.
+If an ultrasound scan reveals an inflammatory mass that does not seem to tranfrom into pus (a thick, sticky pale yellow or yellow-green fluid) and does not seem to respond to antibiotics, (and get smaller or resolve), then there must be the consideration of an underlying breast carcinoma.

 Peripheral and Subareolar breast abscesses